uutzinger/SerialUI/README.md

 From an ESP32 we can retrieve about 400kBytes/s.
 For simple simulated data more than 20k samples/second can be retrieved and plotted.

-**BLESerialUI** is equivalent to SerialUI but uses the Nordic Serial UART on a BLE connection (Experimental)
+**BLESerialUI** is equivalent to SerialUI but uses the Nordic Serial UART on a BLE connection (Experimental, Unfinished Code)

 <img src="docs/SerialMonitor.png" alt="Serial Monitor" width="600"/>
 <img src="docs/SerialPlotter.png" alt="Serial Plotter" width="600"/>